4Subsea/fourinsight-campaigns-python/docs/support.rst

     :ref:`upgraded <upgrade>` to the latest version of ``fourinsight.campaigns``.
 The issue may already be fixed.

-    If the issue persist, please provide us with as much information as possible so that we can recreate the issue and start working on that fix.
+    If the issue persists, please provide us with as much information as possible so that we can recreate the issue and start working on that fix.